May 6, 2015

 - We periodically review our information collection, storage and processing practices, including physical security measures.

-- We restrict access to information marked as Private to ORCID employees, contractors and agents who need to know that information to manage the ORCID Registry and process such data for us, and who are subject to confidentiality obligations.
+- We restrict access to information marked as Private (visible by you) to ORCID employees, contractors and agents who need to know that information to manage the ORCID Registry and process such data for us, and who are subject to confidentiality obligations.

-- We restrict access to information marked as Limited Access or which is otherwise not public to (i) Trusted Organizations granted permissions by users, and (ii) ORCID employees, contractors, and agents with a need to know to manage data in the ORCID Registry and process such data for us, and who are subject to confidentiality obligations.
+- We restrict access to information marked as Limited Access (visible by those you trust) or which is otherwise not public to (i) Trusted Individuals, (ii) Trusted Organizations granted permissions by users, and (iii) ORCID employees, contractors, and agents with a need to know to manage data in the ORCID Registry and process such data for us, and who are subject to confidentiality obligations.

-- All passwords and security question answers are hashed and are not visible to ORCID, its contractors or agents, or even you.
+- All passwords and security question answers are protected by a salted hash, and are not visible by ORCID, its contractors or agents, or even you.

 Despite these measures, we cannot guarantee that unauthorized persons will not be able to hack our system or otherwise defeat our security measures.

-If the complaint or dispute cannot be resolved through our internal process, and ORCID does not adequately respond to your question, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.
+If the complaint or dispute cannot be resolved through our internal process, and ORCID does not adequately respond to your question, please contact TRUSTe as indicated in Section 2 – TRUSTe Certification.

 If you are not able to resolve your concerns through ORCID’s internal mechanism or through TRUSTe, arbitration as set forth in this paragraph will be your final and exclusive recourse for dispute resolution.
-If arbitration is necessary, it will be conducted by telephone and email, and if it must be done in person, it will be conducted in New York, NY, and each party consents to such jurisdiction.
+If arbitration is necessary, it will be conducted by telephone and email, and if it must be done in person, it will be conducted in New York, NY, and by using our Websites and/or Registry, you consent to such jurisdiction.
 The arbitration will be conducted by one arbitrator who is a member of the American Arbitration Association, and under the rules of commercial arbitration of the American Arbitration Association.
 Both parties will bear equally the cost of arbitration (exclusive of legal fees and expenses).
 All decisions of the arbitrator(s) will be final and binding on both parties and enforceable in any court of competent jurisdiction.
-The arbitration panel should apply New York law, without regard to its conflict of laws principles.
-In addition, in the case of any disputes involving data transfers from outside the United States, the arbitration panel shall also apply the Safe Harbor Enforcement Principles issued by the U.S. Department of Commerce, without transferring the dispute to any other entity or jurisdiction for resolution.

 14.0 Children's Privacy